damien-otis/SM-808/README.md

 > Is your code tested?
 Why/why not?

-No. Not enough time, I'm tired and I need some rest.
+No. Not enough time, after 22 hours of coding I'm tired and I need some rest.

 > How would you test it (or better)?

-I would probably have to write my own testing framework, as I doubt there are any front-end testing solutions capable of testing a webapp with an audio output.
+I would probably have to develop a new kind of test to deal with web audio to fully test this.

 > Try to keep external dependencies to a minimum.

-No external dependencies, all hand-coded from scrach in a weekend.
+No external dependencies, it was hand-coded from scrach in a weekend.